roscoelabs/beams/readme.md

 What we're adding in this version:

 - Implements a microservices architecture in Beams for the first time.
-The new software's components will comprise  an API Gateway that handles HTTPS handling, etc., plus two simple microservices:
+The new software's components will comprise  an API Gateway that handles HTTPS handling, etc., plus some simple microservices:
-  - Public-facing static site.
+  - Public-facing UI's for web, iOS, and Android.
+  - CMS
   - Analytics via Piwik.

 - Deployable via DockerHub